jyhong1/332project/Weekly Progress report/Week5.md

 * Plan specific data type, class & method[O]

 ### JeongHunP(박정훈)
+* Research grpc/protobuf spec of our project [O]
+* Design and start implementing grpc base structure of our project [O]
+* Make issues for dividing works to each members[O]

 ## 2. Goal of the week
 1. Start specific development
 2. Implement master & worker communication with grpc.
+3. Work based on issues and make use of github PR system.

 ## 3. Goal of the week for each individual member
 ### jyhong1(홍재영)